-- (d) paragraph 2 is replaced by the following: - '2.
-For any uncovered portion of the exposure value (E), institutions shall use the risk weight and the expected loss corresponding to the underlying exposure.
-For the calculation laid down in Article 159, institutions shall assign any general and specific credit risk adjustments, additional value adjustments related to the non-trading book business of the institution as referred to in Article 34 and other own funds reductions related to the exposure other than the deductions made in accordance with Article 36(1), point (m), to the uncovered portion of the exposure value.'; - (147) the following Article 236a is inserted:
+- 2. For any uncovered part of the exposure value (E), institutions shall use the risk weight and the expected loss corresponding to the underlying exposure.
+For the calculation set out in Article 159, institutions shall assign any general or specific credit risk adjustments or additional value adjustments in accordance with Article 34 related to the non-trading book business of the institution or other own funds reductions related to the exposure other than the deductions made in accordance with Article 36(1), point (m), to the uncovered part of the exposure value. - 3.
+For the purposes of this Article, (G_A) is the amount of credit protection adjusted for foreign exchange risk (G) as calculated under Article 233(3) further adjusted for any maturity mismatch as laid down in Section 5 of this Chapter.
+The exposure value (E) is the exposure value determined in accordance with Chapter 3, Section 5.
+Institutions shall calculate the exposure value for off-balance-sheet items other than derivatives treated under the IRB Approach using a CCF of 100 % instead of the SA-CCFs or IRB-CCF provided for in Article 166(8), (8a) and (8b).'; - (143) the following article is inserted:

-Calculating risk-weighted exposure amounts and expected loss amounts under the substitution approach when the guaranteed exposure is treated under the IRB Approach using own estimates of loss given default (LGD) and a comparable direct exposure to the protection provider is treated under the IRB Approach
+Calculating risk-weighted exposure amounts and expected loss amounts under the substitution approach where the guaranteed exposure is treated under the IRB Approach using own estimates of LGD and a comparable direct exposure to the protection provider is treated under the IRB Approach

-- 1. For an exposure with unfunded credit protection to which an institution applies the IRB Approach referred to in Chapter 3 using its own estimates of loss given default (LGD) and where comparable direct exposures to the protection provider are treated under the IRB Approach referred to in Chapter 3, without the use of own estimates of LGD, institutions shall determine the covered portion of the exposure as the lower of the exposure value E and the adjusted value of the unfunded credit protection GA calculated in accordance with Article 235a(1).
-The risk-weighted exposure amount and the expected loss amount for the covered portion of the exposure value shall be calculated by using the PD, the LGD and the same risk weight function as the ones used for a comparable direct exposure to the protection provider, and shall, where applicable, use the maturity M related to the underlying exposure, calculated in accordance with Article 162. - 2.
-Institution that apply the IRB Approach referred to in Chapter 3 but without using their own estimates of loss given default (LGD) to comparable direct exposures to the protection provider, shall determine the LGD in accordance with Article 161(1).
-For subordinated exposures and non-subordinated unfunded credit protection, the LGD to be applied by institutions to the covered portion of the exposure value is the LGD associated with senior claims and that may account for any collateralisation of the underlying exposure in accordance with this Chapter.
+- 1. For an exposure with unfunded credit protection to which an institution applies the IRB Approach set out in Chapter 3 using its own estimates of LGD and where comparable direct exposures to the protection provider are treated under the IRB Approach set out in Chapter 3, but without using its own estimates of LGD, the institution shall determine the covered part of the exposure as the lower of the exposure value (E) and the adjusted value of the unfunded credit protection (G_A), calculated in accordance with Article 235a(1).
+The institution shall calculate the risk-weighted exposure value by using the PD, the LGD and the same risk weight function as the ones used for a comparable direct exposure to the protection provider, and shall, where applicable, use the maturity (M) related to the underlying exposure, calculated in accordance with Article 162. - 2.
+Institutions that apply the IRB Approach set out in Chapter 3, but without using their own estimates of LGD to comparable direct exposures to the protection provider, shall determine the LGD in accordance with Article 161(1).
+For subordinated exposures and non-subordinated unfunded credit protection, the LGD to be applied by institutions to the covered part of the exposure value shall be the LGD associated with senior claims and the institutions may account for any funded credit protection securing the unfunded credit protection in accordance with this Chapter.